SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 The fabrication was done, the hardware was installed and the panels produced power again.
 And none too soon because another hail storm was only hours away.
 Time to get off the boat.
 I'm happy to report that the protective Lexan covers stand up to the hail.
 The covers can be pushed into the corner posts and popped into place under the center cap by flexing the Lexan up.
 Removal is just as easy.
 This makes it quick and easy to clean a panel.
 As previously tested, there is no loss of charge current due to the transparency of the Lexan.
 The Lexan covered solar panels operate at the same temperature as if they were fully exposed.
 TOP

-- The third input cable is connected in parallel with the two panels on the sliding hatch.
-All solar panels are controlled by Bkr 12 from where the combined flow of electrons continue their merry ole journey to the battery, ready for the next demand of juice.
+The third input cable is wired in parallel with the two panels on the sliding hatch.
+All solar panels are controlled by BKR 12 from where the combined flow of electrons continue their merry ole journey to the battery, ready for the next demand of juice.

-Oh Oh - One day during my renovation work I used a day's worth of power ahead of a week of cloudy weather.
-I was surprised that the 3 rigid solar panels could not charge the battery in this low light.
+Oh Oh - On my first day of my renovation work in 2021 I used a day's worth of power on a cloudy day.
+This was the first day of a week of cloudy weather.
+I was surprised that the 2 rigid solar panels could not restore the battery in this low light.
 "Amazing what you discover when you use the boat daily compared to weekend only."
-This low charge rate is not viable for daily cruising when the solar array must maintain the battery charge during the day or restore it to full capacity by evening.
-It's also bad for the battery to stay discharged.
-To determine a suitable charge rate I borrowed a 30W panel for a week and the charge controller restored the Optima AGM battery the first day.
-Armed with this knowledge I upgraded Panache's solar array for 2021.
-But this also got my creative juices flowing on a more efficient charge controller.
+This low charge rate is not viable for daily cruising when the solar array must maintain the battery charge and/or restore it to full capacity by evening.
+It's bad for a battery not to be topped up promptly.
+To determine a suitable charge rate I borrowed this 30W panel for the remainder of the week and the charge controller restored the Optima AGM battery the next day.
+Armed with this knowledge I decided to upgrade Panache's solar array and charge controller for 2021.
+Like I said, "Its amazing what you learn when you spend time onboard."
 TOP

-FLEXIBLE SOLAR PANELS (Panache version 6, 2021) - When I was working on Panache in her new slip the large single panel above was an improvement but moving shadows and cloudy weather still limited the performance over the course of a day.
-This is the primary reason why I replaced the two rigid 5W thin film panels with two 35W flexible shade tolerant panels.
+FLEXIBLE SOLAR PANELS (Panache version 6, 2021) - When I was working on Panache in her new slip the moving shadows and cloudy weather limited the solar performance over the course of a day.
+This is the primary reason why I installed two 35W flexible shade tolerant panels, replacing the two rigid 5W thin film panels.

 The dimensions of the none-slip area on the sliding hatch is (31x25)" which is perfect to install a couple of (15x24.5)" panels, covering ~90% of the hatch.
 So during the winter of 2021 I installed a couple of Go Power!
 Flex-35 monocrystalline flexible panels equipped with bypass diodes (phew) to maximize efficiency.
 It was impractical to make the panels removable for stepping the mast so instead I fashioned a sheet of 1/8" thick plywood to cover them.
 Its the simpler solution and cheap insurance.
 I hate when things get thumped for a minor foot slip.